Promenade Points Newsletter

 3. Upgrade support of all software and firmware including the BLE stack and make sure the images are properly authenticated.

-Read the full blog discussing prior vulnerabilities and safeguards needed for connected devices.
+Read the full blog post discussing prior vulnerabilities and safeguards needed for connected devices.

 Follow us on Social Media!